+You know those women who show up to the airport looking totally put together with gorgeous travel bags in tow?
+Or the ones you see in the locker room after spin class dropping their cycling shoes into an ubercool, probably not even stinky tote?
+Yeah, I’m normally not one of them.
 Typically I fall into the category of frazzled jet-setters pulling the suitcase with the wonky wheel or T-shirt-wearing gym-goers still sporting the duffel bag they used to haul dirty clothes to the laundromat in during college.
-However, when I show up to the hospital in the throes of labor in a couple weeks with the Birdling Bags Weekender by my side, I anticipate the other ladies having babies will stop mid-contraction to admire the most beautiful bag they ever did see.
+However, when I hustle to the hospital in the throes of labor in a couple weeks with the Birdling Weekender bag by my side, I anticipate the other ladies having babies will stop mid-contraction to admire the most beautiful overnighter they ever did see.

 You might think I’m nuts—and as a 34-weeks-pregnant mom of soon-to-be two I might be—but I assure you, this weekender is one worth marveling at (and investing in).
-It looks good, sure, what with its durable water-repellant #10 duck canvas exterior and chestnut genuine leather accents, but its function meets its form head to head.
+It looks good, sure, what with its water-repellant #10 duck durable canvas exterior and chestnut genuine leather accents, but its function meets its form head to head.

 But not this one.
 No, this gem of a bag keeps shoes separated from swimsuits, toys separated from toiletries, undies separated from umbrellas (just kidding—who packs an umbrella in their weekender?).
 It’s absolutely genius when it comes to separating your clothes from the kids’.

 When I go to the hospital, there will be a big compartment for me, a small compartment for my husband and a small compartment for our baby.
 And I actually think there will be room on top for my pillow—because this bag holds a lot, you guys.
 Like, if I weren’t toting around an extra 28 pounds, I could get inside.
-In fact, I think they could safely call it the “Birdling Bags Long Weekender” because you could easily pack enough for a 72-hour-plus stay inside—and that includes your stuff as well as at least one to three additional family members.
+In fact, I think they could safely call it the “Birdling Bags Long Weekender Bag” because you could easily pack enough for a 72-hour-plus stay inside—and that includes your stuff as well as at least one to three additional family members.

 A word to the wise: If you do pack for the long-haul, keep close tabs on the weight of your load.
 No suitcase means no wonky wheels means no rolling—and it’s easy to quickly surpass your weight limit when you realize how readily family-size bottles of shampoo fit inside.
 (I’m speaking theoretically, of course.)
-Make sure you—or your husband—can lift your handsome bag!
+Make sure you—or your husband—can lift your handsome tote!